dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 `<Grid x:Uid="Grid_1">`

-<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are needed in order for [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] localization APIs to work correctly.
+<xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are needed in order for WPF localization APIs to work correctly.

 They are used by UI with an older localization of the UI.
 You add a <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> property by running `msbuild -t:updateuid RunDialog.csproj` in a command shell.
 This is the recommended method of adding <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties because manually adding them is typically time-consuming and less accurate.
 You can check that <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are correctly set by running `msbuild -t:checkuid RunDialog.csproj`.